-The government is providing additional funding to schools to improve provision of physical education (PE) and sport in primary schools.
+The government provides sports funding for school sport and PE focused on schools "creating a culture in our schools that encourages all children to be active and enjoy sport."
+This additional funding is provided to schools to improve provision of physical education (PE) and sport in primary schools.
 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.
 Schools are able to pay for extra coaching sessions to improve the quality of sports and PE provision.

 How are we using the funding?

-- To increase pupils' participation in the sports and physical activities in inter school competitions and Level 2 competitions with other schools.
+- To increase pupils' participation in the sports and physical activities in competitions within school and inter school and Level 2 competitions with other schools.

 - To provide a wider range of after school activities/clubs for pupils.